 Installment credit comes in the form of a loan with a set monthly payment and repayment period.
 Most loans, including mortgages, auto loans, student loans, and personal loans, are a form of installment credit.

 Revolving credit allows you to use a credit line up to a certain limit, pay it off, and use it again.
 There’s typically a minimum monthly payment, but no set repayment term.
 Credit cards, home equity lines of credit, and personal lines of credit are forms of revolving credit.

-As you use installment or revolving credit regularly and responsibly, you establish a credit history, which is recorded on your credit reports.
+As you use either installment or revolving credit regularly and responsibly, you establish a credit history, which shows up on your credit report.
 Your credit score is a numerical representation of that history and gives potential creditors a snapshot of how responsible you are with credit.

 The difference between credit scores and credit reports

 You typically have one credit report from each of the three national credit bureaus: Experian, Equifax, and TransUnion.

 When you take out a loan or use a credit card, the creditor typically reports your account activity to each of the three credit bureaus, which then organize that information on your credit report.
 Credit scoring companies, like FICO and VantageScore, use the information on your credit reports to determine your credit score.

 Both the FICO and VantageScore credit scores range from 300 to 850.
 However, 90% of the top lenders in the U.S. use FICO, so it’s generally the one you want to know.